CreefordSanchez/check-your-rpm/README.md

 }
 ```
 <br><br>
-Next, an event listener listens for any input and calls the compare() function.
-This function checks if the typed word matches the target word.
-If correct, the word is removed from the input, allowing you to continue typing the next word.
+Next, when the timer reaches 0, the getWPM() function is called from the interval().
+This function calculates your WPM result by taking the number of correct words identified by the compare() function and dividing it by 5
 ```javascript
 function getWPM() {
   wpm = correctCount / 5;
   result.innerText = `WPM: ${wpm}`;
 }
 ```
-Next, when the timer reaches 0, the getWPM() function is called from the interval().
-This function calculates your WPM result by taking the number of correct words identified by the compare() function and dividing it by 5